griquelme/tidyms/docs/quickstart.rst

 *   Interactive data visualization using `bokeh <https://bokeh.org/>`_, or publication quality plots using `seaborn <https://seaborn.pydata.org/>`_.

-In the rest of this guide, we show different use cases for the TidyMS package.
+In the rest of this guide, we will show different use cases for the TidyMS package.
+A basic knowledge of MS and metabolomics is assumed, but you can look up in the :doc:`glossary` the concepts used in this guide.
-A basic knowledge of MS and metabolomics is assumed, but you can look at the :doc:`glossary` section to see the concepts used in this guide.
 Installation instructions are available :doc:`here<installation>`.

 Creating chromatograms
 ----------------------